How Deep Should Fence Posts Be in Ohio?

 What Happens When Posts Are Set Too Shallow

-Before signing a contract with any fence contractor, ask specifically what depth they plan to set posts and verify it meets or exceeds Ohio's frost line for your region.
-A reputable contractor will confidently answer this question and stand behind their work with a solid warranty.
+Before signing with any Ohio fence contractor, ask specifically how deep they set posts and whether that depth meets or exceeds the frost line for your region.
+A contractor who knows their work will answer that question without hesitation — and back it up with a warranty.